Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 ##Showing Interstitial Ads
 ######You can choose to show the interstitial ad in several locations within your application.
 This could be between stages, while waiting for an action, when pressing a button and more.

-Import the StartApp SDK in your view controller and and call showAd where you want to show the ad
+Import the StartApp SDK in your view controller and call showAd where you want to show the ad
 ```objectivec
 // YourViewController.m
 #import <StartApp/StartApp.h>